ccgarant/ergo-full-node-raspi/part1-raspi-setup.md

 [Youtube: Headless Raspberry Pi Zero Setup](https://youtu.be/wQJqwGVNHTM?si=GzJZh4_am2cLS1gL)

-- Choose Raspberry Pi OS Lite 32bit
+- Choose Raspberry Pi OS **Lite** 32bit under "Raspberry Pi OS (other)"
+    - 64-bit is faster and is also a good option.
+Just not tested.
+    - Lite for headless (no Desktop GUIs)
 - Choose SD Card to write to
 - Bottom right click gear for advanced settings options
-- Rename raspberrypi (used "headless")
+- Set hostname, rename raspberrypi to **"headless"**
+    - you can use your own username but the headless is used in this tutorial
+- Yes Enable SSH
-- Ssh enable with password
+- Yes "Use password authentication"
-    - Select password auth.
-Use custom password (to be used to get in via ssh later as 2 factor authentication)
+- Fill in username and password to login to the rpi.
-- Update username (used "pi")
+- Update username to **"pi"**
-- Enable it to connec to the wifi
+- Yes Enable it to connec to the wifi
     - Note SSID is "wifi name"
+    - Type in the password
+- Save
+- Write

+The first time takes a few minutes

 ### Hardware Assembly & Checking Pi IP Address
 Assembly the rpi and connect it to your router.
+Trust me this saves time because you'll check your router for headless.local IP address.

 **⚠️ WARNING: For external SSD USB storage, do not plug it in yet, it freezes your pi on power up.
 Setup for this is later.**
 - Put the pi in the case